Here are practical tips to – as successfully as possible – remove these plants, and prevent them from spreading.

 In the Stanford area, where the Bottlebrush has been found, the fantastic, supportive landowner is ensuring that ALL seeds are removed from all the cut trees.
 This is not easy work, but is vital to prevent spread.

 If you find any of these three invasive species in the Agulhas Plain, please get in touch with us.
 Email: firstname.lastname@example.org with the details (including the location).

-And residents of the Agulhas Plain are now asked to get involved: To contact Flower Valley Conservation Trust if you come across any of these three species.
+And even though the SANBI-funded project ended in March 2019, residents of the Agulhas Plain are still asked to get involved: To contact Flower Valley Conservation Trust if you come across any of these three species.

 The three are:

 Kangaroo Paw (Anigozanthos flavidus)

 Here’s why the experts are so concerned about these invasive species:

 1. KANGAROO PAW